theandyb/BRIDGES_redo/README.md

 # Step 3: Sample control distribution

 I do this two different ways; the first I match only by the REF allele; these results are in the `output/count/` directory.
-The second approach, which I think is more correct, is to match As and Ts to either As or Ts; CpGs are matched to CG, but we allow for either the "C position" or the "G position" to be the center of the motif (in the latter, the reverse-complement has a CpG at the center); non-CpGs are matched to either \[ACT\]C\[ACT\] or \[AGT\]G\[AGT\] (that is, non-CpGs).
+The second approach, which I **no longer** think is more correct, is to match As and Ts to either As or Ts; CpGs are matched to CG, but we allow for either the "C position" or the "G position" to be the center of the motif (in the latter, the reverse-complement has a CpG at the center); non-CpGs are matched to either \[ACT\]C\[ACT\] or \[AGT\]G\[AGT\] (that is, non-CpGs).
 The latter samples are stored in `output/control2`

 The batch scripts for approach 1 are `step3_sample_gc_batch.sh` and `step3_sample_at_batch.sh`